A former British cyberespionage agency employee gets life in prison for stabbing an American spy

 “American intelligence represents the largest contributor within the intelligence community, so (it) made sense as the symbolic target,” Bowles told police after his arrest.
 “I consider GCHQ just as guilty.”

-Justice Bobbie Cheema-Grubb in London’s Central Criminal Court called it a “politically motivated attack” driven by “anger and resentment” towards GCHQ and women.
+Justice Bobbie Cheema-Grubb in London’s Central Criminal Court called it a “politically motivated attack” driven by “anger and resentment” toward GCHQ and women.
 The judge said Bowles, a former computer software coding developer, had shown a “deep disaffection with society and a desire to challenge authority.”

 Bowles’ internet searches included white supremacy, Unabomber Theodore Kaczynski and attacks on women.